Mernda: Medical facilities

 Mernda Village Medical & Dental is located along Mernda Village Drive opposite Woolworths.
 Maternal Health Services is located in the Mernda Villages Community Activity Centre.

+Mernda Junction Medical with Pathology on-site located within Mernda Junction Shopping Centre.

+Bridge Inn Medical is in Mernda Town Centre.

-Community Activity Centre
+Community Facilities

-Mernda Villages Community Activity Centre, provides an early learning centre, mobile library service.
-Child care, Maternal Health Services and an array of activities available at the new state of the art Mernda Villages Community Activity Centre.
-A mobile library managed by Yarra Plenty Regional Library visits the centre.
+Mernda Villages Community Activity Centre, provides an early learning centre, Child care, Maternal Health Services and an array of activities available at the new state of the art Mernda Villages Community Activity Centre.

+Mernda Library is located within Mernda Town Centre.
+It opened on 22 January 2024 and is managed by Yarra Plenty Regional Library.
+The library contains a bespoke, carefully curated collection including Book Express titles and language collections for both Hindi and Punjabi.
+There is also a variety of helpful facilities including a free tea and coffee station, community lounge, public computers and charging lockers for personal devices.